Cobo3/CommandSystem/README.md

 In order to use this method, just place the Command attribute on a static method and it will be available out of the box.
 It is great when you need something quick and don't want to bother adding the command manually.

-In order to be able to use these type of commands, you need to load them calling the "Load" method in the CommandsManager.
+In order to be able to use these type of commands, you need to load them calling the "LoadCommands" method in the CommandsManager.
 That will search all the commands of this type and load them into the manager.
 In order to do that, however, you first need to specify where the manager should search.

 ```C#
 using SickDev.CommandSystem;